Back to All Events

 Social Change / Social Action, Artist Networks, Knowledge-Sharing, Community-Based Asset Development, Place-Based, Mutual Support, Co-Creation, Collaboration, Cross-Sector Working, Public Realm, Civic Pride, Generosity, Reflective Practice, Skills Development, Care, Creative Health

-Pier Projects: Commissioning artists and working with communities to explore connections between contemporary art, health and public space inspired by the context of Felixstowe, Suffolk.
+Pier Projects Commissioning artists and working with communities to explore personal, social and environmental health, inspired by the context of Felixstowe, Suffolk.

 Take A Part are the UK's leading socially engaged art (SEA) organisation, dedicated to supporting, furthering and sustaining SEA practice, community co-creation and community embedding placemaking in the UK.
 We take a community-first approach to culture, supporting areas and people underrepresented and underserved in our society to develop cultural confidence, advocacy and skills to take action on change in their own communities through culture.